Canon 100D vs Fujifilm X-T3

 Many modern cameras are not only capable of taking still images, but can also record movies.
 Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, but the X-T3 provides a better video resolution than the 100D.
 It can shoot movie footage at 4K/60p, while the Canon is limited to 1080/30p.

 Apart from body and sensor, cameras can and do differ across a variety of features.
 For example, the X-T3 has an electronic viewfinder (3690k dots), while the 100D has an optical one.
 Both systems have their advantages, with the electronic viewfinder making it possible to project supplementary shooting information into the framing view, whereas the optical viewfinder offers lag-free viewing and a very clear framing image.
+The viewfinder in the X-T3 offers a wider field of view (100%) than the one in the 100D (95%), so that a larger proportion of the captured image is visible in the finder.
+In addition, the viewfinder of the X-T3 has a higher magnification (0.75x vs 0.54x), so that the size of the image transmitted appears closer to the size seen with the naked human eye.
 The adjacent table lists some of the other core features of the Canon 100D and Fujifilm X-T3 along with similar information for a selection of comparators.

 One difference between the cameras concerns the presence of an on-board flash.
 The 100D has one, while the X-T3 does not.
 While the built-in flash of the 100D is not very powerful, it can at times be useful as a fill-in light.